pritishEire/cypress/README.md

 Feel free to run the test in the action tab of the repo.

 ## Areas of improvment
 I am sure there are many, but lack of a mobile viewport test is a major one.
 Majority of the users will be on mobile.
 Easy to set up in cypress.
-I will set it up once I find time.
+To Do for me.

 Cypress logging ```cy.log``` isn't leveraged much and I honestly don't find it much helpful in large complex tests.
 However can set up our own custom logging.
 Another to do for me.